-If you mirror Cycle 252, the machining direction defined in the cycle remains effective and is not mirrored.
+If you mirror Cycle 252, the TNC will keep the the machining direction defined in the cycle, i.e. the machining direction will not be mirrored.

 Enter in MP7441 bit 2 whether the TNC should output an error message (bit 2=1) or not (bit 2=0) if a positive depth is entered.